-AAP Graduate Mentoring and Research Programs (GMRP) offer AAP students the opportunity to obtain valuable research-oriented academic preparation in the social sciences, arts, and humanities.
-GMRP is committed to social justice and to the transformation of the academy.
+AAP Graduate Mentoring (GM) offers AAP students the opportunity to obtain valuable research-oriented academic preparation in the social sciences, arts, and humanities.
+GM is committed to social justice and to the transformation of the academy.
 In this effort, a special emphasis is made to increase the number of low-income and ethnically underrepresented students in graduate or professional school and in professional academic and research positions.
-We also encourage students to participate in service learning opportunities and community-based research projects in order to transform their undergraduate experience.
+We also encourage students to participate in service-learning opportunities and community-based research projects in order to transform their undergraduate experience.

 Our free services are open to all AAP students and alumni.
-Those services include:
+Services include:

 - One-on-one mentoring with a currently enrolled UCLA graduate student;

 - Review of statements of purpose and other professional school admissions essays;

 - Workshops on graduate school programs, entrance exams, and application processes.